 Stimuli

 Forty 5-letter imageable Hebrew nouns with a frequency of at least 10 per million (Cite: http://word-freq.mscc.huji.ac.il/) will be used as primes and targets.
-Half will describe man-made products (e.g. radio, train) and half natural items (e.g. fruit).
-All words will either be written in typescript or in a handwriting font.
+Half will describe artificial products (e.g. radio, train) and half natural items (e.g. fruit).
+Target words will be written in typescript while prime words will be written in handwriting font.
 Masks will be composed of a semi-random combination of squares and diamonds whose line thickness is equal to the word's font, and will cover the central area of the screen where words can appear (approximately 2.5°× 1°).

 Procedure

-The experiment includes two main conditions: will be a 2 X 2 factor design Prime-target relation (same \ different word), and Prime-target font change (typescript \ handwriting).
+Prime-target relation will be manipulated so that prime and target will be the same word on 50% of the trials.
 When prime and target are a different word, they will also belong to different categories (i.e. one natural and the other artificial) and will have no common letters in the same location.
 The experiment will include 1 training block, followed by 12 testing blocks, each contains 40 trials (120 trials for each type, randomly intermixed).
-Each trial will begin with a long mask (271ms) followed by a short forward mask (29ms), a prime (29ms), a backward mask (29ms) and a target (500ms).
-Then, subjects will be asked to determine if the visible target was man-made or natural as fast as they can.
+Each trial will begin with a long mask (270ms) followed by a short forward mask (30ms), a prime (30ms), a backward mask (30ms) and a target (500ms).
+Then, subjects will be asked to determine if the visible target was artificial or natural as fast as they can.
 They will be then presented with the masked prime and a random distractor word from the noun list, belonging to the same category as the prime, yet not sharing any letter at the same location as the prime (masked word and random distractor’s positions randomly determined in each trial).
 They will be asked to determine which of the two words was presented, with no time constraint.
 Finally, subjects will use the Perceptual awareness scale task (PAS; cite: Ramsøy 2004 - Introspection and subliminal perception, Sandberg 2015 - Using the perceptual awareness scale PAS) to report prime visibility, where 1 denotes “I didn’t see anything,” 2 signifies “I had a vague perception of something but I don’t know what it was”, 3 represents “I saw a clear part of the word”, and 4 stands for “I saw the entire word clearly.”

 Participants will respond using a touch screen, by lifting their right index finger from a starting point on the table and touching a dot under the selected answer on the screen.
-Categories in the classification task will be assigned to different sides of the screen (counterbalanced between subjects).
+Categories in the categorization task will be assigned to different sides of the screen (counterbalanced between subjects).

 Results